MaximeRobyr/Automatic_Birthday_Message/README.md

 # Automatic_Birthday_Message
 # 1. README
 Have you ever forgotten to wish a friend or family member a birthday?
 Now, thanks to [code_name], that will never happen again.
 By uploading the birth dates of all your friends into an excel sheet, our code will automatically send the birthday message for you.
 You will never have to remember your relatives' birthdays again, our programme does it for you.
-# 2.How to run the programm
+# 2. How to run the programm
+Step 1: Before running the code, you must be logged into What's App on your computer and opened the application once.
+Step 2:
+Step 3: Then, you have to install the python libraries
 # 3. Goals
 - Automatic message sender
 - Conversion of Excel Data to a WhatsApp message